LalleSX/4chanZ/README.md

 4chan Z is a 4chan extension that adds a variety of features to the site.

 ## Features

+**Note: This is a work in progress.
+If a feature is checked off, it means it is implemented but not necessarily working as intended.**

 - [x] Image hover.
 Not on catalog yet
 - [x] Catalog improvements